kylecorry31/kylecorry31.github.io/src/research/augmented-reality.md

 The geographic coordinate system uses latitude (angle), longitude (angle), and elevation (distance) to describe a point on the surface of the Earth.
 It is a variation of the spherical coordinate system.
 In this article, the elevation will be relative to mean sea level.
 If you know the user's location, you can convert a point in this system to a spherical coordinate system centered at the user's location.

+The East-North-Up coordinate system uses X, Y, and Z axes to describe a point in 3D space.
+The origin is the point (0, 0, 0), and the axes are perpendicular to each other.
+The X axis is positive towards the East, the Y axis is positive towards the North, and the Z axis is positive upwards.
+It is a variation of the Cartesian coordinate system.

 On Android, sensors report values using a Cartesian coordinate system with the axes [[1](https://developer.android.com/develop/sensors-and-location/sensors/sensors_overview)]:

 - X: Positive to the right